Walgreens The Thread

 At what age do you get the measles vaccine?

 Children should get two doses of the measles vaccine.
-The first dose of the measles vaccine should be given to children between the ages of 12 to 15 months.
-The second dose of the measles vaccine should be given between 4 and 6 years of age.
+The first dose of the measles vaccine should be given to children between ages 12 to 15 months.
+The second dose of the measles vaccine should be given between ages 4 and 6 years.
+Older children and adults that are not up to date on MMR vaccinations and do not have evidence of immunity to measles, mumps and rubella should receive one or two doses of the vaccine.

 How long does the measles vaccine last?